Freeman’s Chairman looks back on the company's recent successes...

 Competitive bidding across an established national and global network remained consistent through the fall/winter season with back to back white glove auctions for single-owner collections including: The Collection of Dr. Henry & Mrs. Fannie Levine (Total Value for 46 Lots: $948,675); Variations on a Theme: 12 Bronzes of Ludwig van Beethoven by Antoine Bourdelle (Total Value for 12 Lots: $343,473); and Angels Representing Seven Churches: A Rediscovered Set of Windows by Tiffany Studios (Total Value for 1 Lot: $705,000).

 The fine art sales in particular outperformed expectations with the 58 lot Modern & Contemporary Art auction in May achieving just shy of $1M with a 95% sell-through rate.
-This was followed by a spectacular result for the signature American Art & Pennsylvania Impressionist auction in June which realized over $2.85M for the 74 lot sale—including an exceptional result for the Pennsylvania Impressionists section which opened with 11 works from The Collection of Heidi Bingham Stott, totaling $1.3M with nearly 82% of the works selling above their pre-sale high estimates.
+This was followed by a spectacular result for the signature American Art & Pennsylvania Impressionist auction in June which realized over $2.85M for the 74 lot sale—including an exceptional result for the Pennsylvania Impressionists section which opened with 11 works from The Collection of Heidi Bingham Stott, totalling $1.3M with nearly 82% of the works selling above their pre-sale high estimates.

 This season’s fine auctions culminated in the December 6 American Art & Pennsylvania Impressionists auction, which realized over $5.2M—the best result for a sale of American Art that Freeman’s has ever recorded and the highest selling Fine Art auction at the house since 2004.
 The highly-curated auction, comprising 114 lots, achieved an impressive 93% sell-through rate overall as well as a 96% sell-through recorded for the Pennsylvania Impressionists section.